 Raspberry Lemon Loaf

-- In a large bowl, cream together the butter, sugar and lemon zest.
-Add the eggs and beat until combined.
+- Add the eggs and beat until combined.
 Add the vegetable oil, milk, and yogurt and mix until combined.

-- In a separate bowl combine the flour, salt and baking powder.
+- In a separate bowl combine the flour, salt, and baking powder.

 - Fold the dry ingredients into the wet ingredients a little at a time, mixing as little as possible, just until the dry ingredients are no longer dry.